-- xviii) ResCap Judgment means the consent judgment filed with the Court in Case 1:12-cv-00361-RMC (Document 13) that settled mortgage loan servicing claims against the ResCap Parties; - xix) ResCap Parties is a collective reference to Residential Capital, LLC, GMAC Mortgage, LLC and Ally Financial, Inc., ResCap is a reference to Residential Capital, LLC and GMAC is a reference to GMAC Mortgage, LLC; - xx) ResCap Portfolio refers to the portfolio of mortgage loans serviced by Servicer pursuant to the terms of the ResCap Judgment;2 - xxi) Servicer means Ocwen Financial Corporation and Ocwen Loan Servicing, LLC; - xxii) Servicing Standards means the mortgage servicing standards contained in Exhibit A; - xxiii) Settlement means the ResCap Judgment and four other consent judgments filed with the Court in Case 1:12-cv-00361-RMC that settled mortgage loan servicing claims against each of (a) J.P.
-Morgan Chase Bank, N.A., (b) the ResCap Parties, (c) Bank of America, N.A., (d) CitiMortgage, Inc. and (e) Wells Fargo & Company and Wells Fargo Bank, N.A; - xxiv) System of Record or SOR means Servicer's business records pertaining primarily to its mortgage servicing operations and related business operations; - xxv) Test Period means a period of three consecutive calendar months in which Metrics are tested to assess compliance with the Servicing Standards, and for Servicer, one month of each of its Test Periods is the last month of a calendar quarter and the remaining two months of each of its Test Periods are the first two calendar months of the following calendar quarter;3 xxvi) Threshold Error Rate means the percentage error rate established under Exhibit D-1 which, when exceeded, is a Potential Violation, and for Metrics that are tested on an overall yes/no basis, a fail on such a Metric is also a Potential Violation;
+4 The ResCap Judgment is filed with the Court at Case 1:12-cv-00361-RMC; Document 13.

+- xx) ResCap Parties is a collective reference to Residential Capital, LLC, GMAC Mortgage, LLC and Ally Financial, Inc., and "ResCap" is a reference to Residential Capital, LLC and "GMAC" is a reference to GMAC Mortgage, LLC; - xxi) ResCap Portfolio refers to the portfolio of mortgage loans serviced by Servicer pursuant to the terms of the ResCap Judgment;5 - xxii) Servicer means Ocwen Financial Corporation and Ocwen Loan Servicing, LLC; - xxiii) Servicing Standards means the mortgage servicing standards contained in Exhibit A; - xxiv) Settlement means the ResCap Judgment and four other consent judgments filed with the Court in Case 1:12-cv-00361-RMC that settled mortgage loan servicing claims against each of (a) J.P.
+Morgan Chase Bank, N.A., (b) the ResCap Parties, (c) Bank of America, N.A., (d) CitiMortgage, Inc. and (e) Wells Fargo & Company and Wells Fargo Bank, N.A; - xxv) System of Record or SOR means Servicer's business records pertaining primarily to its mortgage servicing operations and related business operations; - xxvi) Test Period means a period of three consecutive calendar months in which Metrics are tested to assess compliance with the Servicing Standards, and for Servicer, one month of each of its test periods is the last month of the prior calendar quarter and the remaining two months of each of its test periods are the first two calendar months of the next following calendar quarter;6 xxvii) Threshold Error Rate means the percentage error rate established under Exhibit D-1 which, when exceeded, is a Potential Violation, and for Metrics that are tested on an overall yes/no basis, a fail on such a Metric is also a Potential Violation;

-2 Subsequent to the filing of the ResCap Judgment and as a consequence of ResCap's and GMAC's bankruptcy filing in 2012, ResCap and GMAC sold the ResCap Portfolio to Servicer.
+5 Subsequent to the filing of the ResCap Judgment and as a consequence of ResCap's and GMAC's bankruptcy filing in 2012, ResCap and GMAC sold the ResCap Portfolio to Servicer.
 As a part of that transaction, the servicing of the ResCap Portfolio was assumed by Servicer and Servicer agreed to service the ResCap Portfolio in accordance with the Servicing Standards.

-xxvii) Work Papers means the documentation of the test work and assessments of the IRG with regard to the Metrics, which documentation is required to be sufficient for the SPF and PPF to substantiate and confirm the accuracy and validity of the work and conclusions of the IRG; and xxviii) Work Plan means the work plan established by agreement between Servicer and me, and not objected to by the Monitoring Committee, pursuant to Paragraphs C.11 through C.14 of Exhibit D.
+xxviii) Work Papers means the documentation of the test work and assessments of the IRG with regard to the Metrics and Servicer's satisfaction of the Consumer Relief Requirements, which documentation is required to be sufficient for the PPF and the SPF to substantiate and confirm the accuracy and validity of the work and conclusions of the IRG; and xxix) Work Plan means the work plan established by agreement between Servicer and me, and not objected to by the Monitoring Committee, pursuant to Paragraphs C.11 through C.14 of Exhibit D.